wppbav/developer.wppbav.com/docs/developer-tools/python/endpoints/brandscape-data.md

 ## Default includes

-In order to provide critical information about the data retrieved from `brandscape-data`, and to move its structure in line with data downloads from the Fount or BAV's Cultural Rank Tool (CRT), some `include` values are requested by default: `study`, `brand`, `category` and `audience`.
+In order to provide critical information about the data retrieved from `brandscape-data` some `include` values are requested by
+default: `study`, `brand`, `category` and `audience`.

 If you add any of these values in the `include` field by themselves, the default won't be used, and `bavapi` will make a request with the specified `include` instead.

 If, on the other hand, you request an `include` that is *not* part of the default values, `bavapi` will append that new value to the default `include` values.

 ```py
 # All default includes will be requested